HRL Student Conduct Process

 Student Conduct Process

 All students present in on-campus housing are responsible for all policies and procedures described below.
 On-campus housing is defined as all residential buildings located on the Towson University campus or any facility leased by the university for student housing.
 Students living in on-campus housing (referred to here as "residents") are also responsible for all provisions in the University Housing Contract.
-These policies are in addition to the Code of Student Conduct that residents are expected to adhere to.
-Persons violating any policies while in on-campus housing will be held responsible through the process outlined in Towson University’s Code of Student Conduct.
+These policies are in addition to the Code of Student Accountability that residents are expected to adhere to.
+Persons violating any policies while in on-campus housing will be held responsible through the process outlined in Towson University’s Code of Student Accountability.

 Residents of on-campus housing are responsible for all behavior that takes place in their rooms or apartment, including behavior of their guests.
 Residents living in quads are responsible for all behavior that takes place in the common area shared within the quad.

-In on-campus housing, all Housing & Residence Life and Towson University Code of Student Conduct policies related to alcohol and other drugs apply.
+In on-campus housing, all Housing & Residence Life and Towson University Code of Student Accountability policies related to alcohol and other drugs apply.
 Additionally, residents in on-campus housing are responsible for obeying federal, state, and local laws related to alcohol and other drugs.